Atlanta Wrongful Death Attorneys

 We Make Your Best Interests Our Priority

-At Wood Craig & Avery, we work hard to fight for the rights of families impacted by the negligence of others.
+At Wood Craig Miller, we work hard to fight for the rights of families impacted by the negligence of others.
 Our Atlanta wrongful death lawyers are driven to provide aggressive advocacy that puts the client first.
 We know how devastating this time is for you.
 Our goal is to help alleviate your burden by providing you with unparalleled legal representation.
 Our attorneys speak Spanish, Farsi, and Russian, and we can come to you when necessary.
 When you need a lawyer you can rely on, call us.

 Spine Injury $4.8 Million

 Recovery for a spinal injury in disputed liability collision with a commercial van.